Quick overview

 When a deadline expires in vain in law, it can have serious consequences for you – loss of the right, loss of the ability to appeal, or even financial loss.

 Let’s go back to our example of the time limit for appeal.
-If you do not file an appeal within the time limit, the judgment will become final and you will lose your ability to defend against it.
-When the time limit expires in vain, no action can be taken to “undo” it and your ability to defend yourself is gone.
+If you do not file an appeal within the time limit, the judgment becomes final and you lose your ability to defend against it.
+When the time limit expires in vain, no further action can be taken to “undo” it, and your ability to defend yourself is gone.

 Another example is time limits for debt collection.
 For example, if you do not request repayment of a debt in time and the limitation period expires, the debtor can successfully argue in court that the debt is time-barred and you lose your ability to recover the debt.

-In some cases, especially procedural deadlines, you can ask for them to be reinstated if you missed the deadline for reasons the court finds excusable (for example, illness).
+In some cases, especially in procedural deadlines, you can ask for the deadline to be restored to its previous state if you missed it for reasons the court finds excusable (for example, illness).

 How do you keep track of deadlines?